Colourism has always plagued me as a black woman – this summer will be a test

 Growing up, I was always told to stay away from direct sunlight because it would make me darker.
 Apparently, that would also make me less attractive.

 This is a specific brand of racism called “colourism”.
-While we know racism exists around the world – many people don’t know it can also occur between minority racial groups and within them.
+While we know racism exists around the world, many people don’t know it can also occur between minority racial groups and within them.

-The BBC calls colourism, “discrimination against dark skinned people in favour of lighter skinned people within the same race.”
-It also includes people that treat others with a lighter-skin tone better, says the BBC.
+The BBC calls colourism “discrimination against dark-skinned people in favour of lighter-skinned people within the same race”.
+It also includes people that treat others with a lighter skin tone better, says the BBC.

-As a young black woman, I have always known that a lot of people consider being lighter skinned as being prettier and darker skinned as being less attractive.
+As a young black woman, I have always known that a lot of people consider being lighter-skinned as being prettier and darker-skinned as being less attractive.
 Extended family members would tell me I have a “beautiful complexion” and I should do everything to “protect it” from the sun.

-During the first lockdown, when I took up long distance running, the first thing my aunt told me was to “at least run in the shade”.
+During the first lockdown, when I took up long-distance running, the first thing my aunt told me was to “at least run in the shade”.
 I wore a cap to try and protect my face and started slathering on the sunscreen.

 This week, I asked her if she ever tans and she said, “No, because I will lose my lovely colour.”
 When I probed her further, she said she didn’t want to look “too dark” because she wanted to retain her “beauty and youth”.

 I don’t think my aunt should be blamed, for she is also a victim of damaging ideals.
 But where has this all come from?
-Arguably, such attitudes are a relic of slavery, where white slave-masters would show preference to lighter skinned slaves.
+Arguably, such attitudes are a relic of slavery, where white slave masters would show preference to lighter-skinned slaves.

 It is interesting, and wholly damaging, how all of this filtered through to me.
 I would be reluctant to show too much skin in the summer – let alone tan.